Consent agendas: A time-conscious board member’s best friend

 • Fewer repetitive tasks.
 It transforms ineffective board practices by reducing repetitive tasks.

 • Shorter meetings.
-It can shorten a meeting by 30 minutes for most boards and promote better engagement.
+It can shorten a meeting by 30 minutes for most boards.

 • More informed decisions.
 It helps board members focus on business questions that matter.
-These items receive more attention, increase awareness, and promote informed decision-making.
+These items receive more attention and consideration, and as a result the board should make better decisions.

 • Better performance.
-Shorter meetings and better focus on critical matters improve overall board performance.
-The more deeply directors assess these questions, the more efficiently they govern their organizations.
+Less time spent on minor and time-consuming but mundane matters allows for better focus on critical matters, which improves overall board performance.
+The more deeply directors assess complex issues, the more efficiently they govern their organizations.

 See how we can support your board meetings